1601-mma2013/Maze-Runner/README.md

 > The maze represents yasmin's life path how she achieve her achievements.
 Yes, the audience is the one controlling the maze, but the audience was the one choose to pay attention or not, to go to exist 1 or 2.
 The elements that yasmin used to produce her work was potraited in colors.
 The colors of the wall was based on an research contacted by Dr Forest Lim, where red is the favourite color of chinese, Green is the favourite color of Malay, Orange is the favourite color of Indian. and of course based on the national flag that yasmin came from, Malaysia, Blue represents Unity.
 Unity among the races.

 4. product vision
->- User explore the playfulness of human-computer interaction.
+>- To inspire others with Yasmin's success.
 >- To feel that we are the director of our life, we choose our path.
 >- To insipre others with "Semangat Yasmin", Yasmin's spirit.
->- To Pay Attention to All the elements around.
+>- User explore the playfulness of human-computer interaction.

 6. technology
 >- Marker-based AR